Tokyo’s no-fun torch relay douses Olympic excitement

 Japan has only approved the Pfizer-BioNTech vaccine for use against the coronavirus but supplies have been slow to arrive from Europe.
 Vaccinations started last week and have covered fewer than 18,000 medical workers.

-Athletes coming to the Games are being encouraged to get vaccinated but shots will not be mandatory, International Olympic Commission Vice President John Coates said on Thursday.
+Athletes coming to the Games are being encouraged to get vaccinated but shots will not be mandatory, International Olympic Commission Vice President John Coates said Thursday.

-“Not compulsory, we can’t do that,” Coates, who is running the IOC’s coordination efforts with the Tokyo Games, told reporters in Brisbane, Australia, according to Reuters.
+“Not compulsory, we can’t do that,” Coates told reporters in Brisbane, Australia, according to Reuters.

 “But it is certainly being encouraged and the IOC has an agreement with Covax where it’s helping to facilitate the distribution of vaccines.”